-RIM fiscal Q3 2013 report includes $2.7 billion in revenue, shipments of 6.9 million BlackBerry phonesAlex Wagner - Senior News Editor
+RIM fiscal Q3 2013 report includes $2.7 billion in revenue, shipments of 6.9 million BlackBerry phonesAlex Wagner - Deputy Managing Editor, News Desk

 Hot on the heels of the emergence of a new BlackBerry 10 leak, RIM has announced its third quarter fiscal 2013 results.
 The BlackBerry manufacturer reports that it earned a revenue of $2.7 billion in the quarter along with an adjusted net loss of $114 million.
 During the three-month period, RIM says that it shipped 6.9 million BlackBerry smartphones along with 225,000 PlayBook tablets.
 The BlackBerry subscriber base finished the quarter at 79 million users, a slight drop from the 80 million figure reported in Q2.

 Looking forward, RIM CEO Thorsten Heins says that BlackBerry 10 devices are undergoing technical acceptance programs at 150 carriers and that 120 companies, including 64 Fortune 500 firms, are beta testing BlackBerry Enterprise Service 10.
 RIM does expect "continued pressure" in the fiscal fourth quarter, though, and it believes that its BlackBerry 10 launch event on Jan.
 30 could affect BlackBerry 7 sales as some consumers may opt to wait for RIM's new smartphones.